MarcelFerrari/MarcelFerrari.github.io/_posts/2019-5-14-Use-mac-as-PS4-screen.md

 ---
 layout: post
-title: Use your Mac as a PS4 (Pro) screen!
+title: Use your Mac as a PS4 (Pro) screen! – Remote play through ethernet cable on OSX!
 ---

 If, like me, you have ever wanted to play your favourite PS4 games while comfortably sitting at your desk and without having the inconvenience of a second screen, you have come to the right place!